THE DAY OF SILENCE

-Seclusion Day is also known as the day of absolute silence, is usually in March or April (next on March 17th, 2018).
+Seclusion Day is also known as the day of absolute silence, is usually in March (this year will be on 7 March 2019).
 If you are in Bali in the days preceding Nyepi, you will see amazing colorful giants (Ogoh Ogoh Festival) being created by every banjar.
 On the eve of Nyepi, the ogoh ogoh are paraded through the streets, an amazing sight which is not to be missed.
 There are good reasons to avoid Nyepi as well, but for many visitors these will be outweighed by the privilege of experiencing such a unique street festival.

 On Nyepi absolutely everything on the island is shut down between 6 AM on the day of the new year and 6 AM the following morning.
 Tourists are confined to their hotels and asked to be as quiet as possible for the day.
 After dark, light must be kept to a bare minimum.
 No one is allowed onto the beaches or streets.
 The only exceptions granted are for real emergency cases.
 The airport remains closed for the entire day, which means no flights into or out of Bali for 24 hr.
 Ferry harbours are closed as well.